ibm-cloud-docs/EventStreams/eventstreams149.md

 The Connect REST API is then available at http://localhost:8083.

 So you now have the Kafka Connect runtime deployed and running in IKS.
-Next, let's start the COS connector!
+Next, let's start the COS connector.

-For more information about the API, see
+If you want more information about the API, see
 [Kafka Connect REST Interface ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://kafka.apache.org/documentation/#connect_rest){:new_window}

 <!--